What Is The Difference Between A Bank Appraisal And A Real Estate Appraisal?

 • Focus factors: Similar to bank appraisals, but also considers unique features, potential for renovations, local market trends, and potential rental income (if applicable).

-• Example: A real estate appraisal might consider the historical designation a positive factor and potentially increase the value based on potential buyer interest in such properties.
+• Example: A residential property appraisal might consider the historical designation a positive factor and potentially increase the value based on potential buyer interest in such properties.

 Scope and Detail